kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

 aws ec2 modify-instance-metadata-options --http-put-response-hop-limit 2 --http-tokens required --region <region> --instance-id <instance-id>
 ```

 Instead of depending on IMDSv2, you can specify the AWS Region via the controller flag `--aws-region`, and the AWS VPC via controller flag `--aws-vpc-id` or by specifying vpc tags via the flag `--aws-vpc-tags` and an optional flag `--aws-vpc-tag-key` if you have a different key for the tag other than "Name".
-Note that if you specify flags `--aws-vpc-id` and `--aws-vpc-tags`, then value given `--aws-vpc-id` will be taken by controller.
+Note that if you specify flags `--aws-vpc-id` and `--aws-vpc-tags`, then value given to `--aws-vpc-id` will be taken by controller.

 ## Configure IAM